CICA DP: Toward a Measurement Framework for Financial Reporting by Profit-Oriented Entities

 Based on comments received in response to its draft comment letter, EFRAG issued its comment letter on 24 January 2013.

-In its comment letter EFRAG welcomes the work carried out in relation to the research paper.
+In its comment letter EFRAG welcomed the work carried out in relation to the research paper.

-EFRAG believes that information about actual cash flows is often considered more useful for predicting future cash flows than information about hypothetical cash flows.
+EFRAG believed that information about actual cash flows is often considered more useful for predicting future cash flows than information about hypothetical cash flows.